 Have you ever gotten food poisoning?

-When it comes to camping, the risk of food poisoning is a lot higher since there is not typically proper refrigeration in the outdoors.
+The risk of food poisoning is higher when on a camping trip since there isn’t proper refrigeration in the outdoors.

 That’s why I’ve put together a quick list of 12 tips on how to keep food cold while camping.